SocialFinanceDigitalLabs/d2i-patch/python/README.md

 * **Application** - This is the top level object.
 It is responsible for configuring the application.
 It is responsible for creating the router, model, controller and view.
 It is also responsible for creating the page objects and configuring them.

 In our standard application, each view must have a unique 'name' used for the routing.
-The first view should always be called 'index'.
+The first view should, by convention, always be called 'index'.

-The current view name is stored in the session under the key 'view'.
+## Configuration

 Each view has a controller associated with it.
 The controller is responsible for updating the model with the current state of the application.
 Then making a decision as to whether to render the view or redirect to another view.